How to Win the Buy Box on Amazon

 Without these 4 things, Amazon will not even consider you for the Buy Box.

 The Variables that Affect the Buy Box

-Once you have fulfilled all of the requirements necessary for winning the Buy Box, there are different variables that will impact your chances of winning the Buy Box for a particular item.
-The weight assigned to each variable can change on a product-to-product or category-to-category basis.
+Once you have fulfilled all of the requirements necessary for winning the Buy Box, there are different variables that impact your chances of winning the Buy Box for a particular item.
+The weight assigned to each variable can change on a product-by-product or category-by-category basis.